-Pages
+Topic Area Figures Pages

-3
+1) Admissions (only for non-open-admissions schools) 1 and 2 3

-3 and 4
+2) Student Enrollment 3, 4, 5 and 6 3 and 4

-4
+3) Awards 7 4

+4) Charges and Net Price 8 and 9 5

-4 and 5
+5) Student Financial Aid 10 and 11 5

-5
+6) Military Benefits [No charts applicable]

-5, 6, 7, 8 and 9
+7) Retention and Graduation Rates 12, 13, 14, 15, 16, 17, 18, 19 and 20 6, 7, 8 and 9

-10

-10

-11
+8) Finance 21 and 22 10

+9) Staff 23 and 24 10 and 11

+10) Libraries 25 and 26 11

 ^{}These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time:
+Number of first-time undergraduate students who applied, were admitted, and enrolled full and part time: Fall 2020

 NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Admissions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Admissions component.

 Figure 2.
-Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2019
+Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2020

 NOTE: Admissions data are presented only for institutions that do not have an open admission policy, and apply to first-time, degree/certificate-seeking undergraduate students only.
 For details, see the Methodological Notes.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Admissions
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Admissions component.

 Figure 3.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2019
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2020

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.
 Figure 4.
-Unduplicated 12-month headcount of all students and of undergraduate students (2018-19), total FTE enrollment (2018-19), and full- and part-time fall enrollment (Fall 2019)
+12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
 Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, 12-month Enrollment component and Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component and Spring 2021, Fall Enrollment component.

+Undergraduates exclusively in distance education

+Undergraduates in at least one but not all distance education courses

+Undergraduates not in any distance education

+Graduate students exclusively in distance education

+Graduate students in at least one 0

+but not all distance education courses

+Your institution

+Graduate students not enrolled in any distance education

+Distance education participation

+level: Fall 2020

 Figure 5.
-Percent of students enrolled in distance education courses, by amount of distance education and student level: Fall 2019